 North Dakota Gambling Laws

 The first form of legalized gambling in North Dakota was for charities.
 That law was passed in 1976.
 Since then, horse racing was added in 1987, tribal casinos in 1992, and a state lottery in 2002.
 The links below cover the agencies that oversee or operate these activities.

 North Dakota Lottery Law

 North Dakota is one of just three states that have lotteries but does not sell scratch-off tickets.
-Due to its small population, and cost of creating games in the home state, the lottery simply joined existing interstate lotto drawings.
+Due to its small population and the cost of creating games in the home state, the lottery joined existing interstate lotto drawings.
 North Dakota permits lottery winners to remain anonymous.

 There are bet limits, depending on the game.
 Blackjack has a $250 maximum bet.
 Other table games, including craps and roulette, have a $60 max.
 Live poker has a $50 max bet with no more than three raises per round.
 This does not cover tournaments, which have no cap.
 Slot machines and video poker may not accept wagers higher than $25.

 Craps games can only offer double odds.
 Slots must return at least 80 percent, while video poker must return 83 percent.

 North Dakota Charitable Gaming Law

 North Dakota voters approved Referred Amendment 4 in a landslide in 1976.
 That constitutional amendment created charitable gaming.
 This allowed charities to offer raffles, bingo, and blackjack.
 Sports pools and off-track betting were later added to the mix.

 The maximum bet for charitable table gaming is $25.
 Blackjack must have a minimum bet no higher than $3.
 Charities may have up to two poker nights per year.
 The maximum bet in a cash game is $1 with no more than three raises per round.
 Tournaments do not have a cap but can only return up to 90 percent of the prize pool to participants.